diodechain/diode-docs/content/docs/Using/enable-push-notifications.md

 weight: 223
 draft: true
 ---
 Standard OS notifications are delivered as push notifications on mobile devices.
+You are prompted to choose whether you want to enable Push notifications when first configuring a new phone.
+You can disable this feature at a profile level (all Zones) in your profile settings.

 To enable them, simply click on your icon at the top right corner of your app and select "Profile" from the drop down.